robenkleene/audio-references/komplete-kontrol.md

 ## Troubleshooting

-- For "Plug-in not found" errors, just run the Komplete Kontrol application in standalone mode to rescan.
+- For "Plug-in not found" errors, just run the Komplete Kontrol application in standalone mode to re-scan.